spaying/spell-docs/terms-of-service.md

 ### 12.1 Jurisdiction

-These Terms are governed by the laws of [Your Country/State/Province], without regard to conflict of law principles.
+These Terms are governed by the laws of Canada without regard to conflict of law principles.

 ### 12.2 Venue

-Any legal action must be brought in courts located in [Your Location/Jurisdiction].
+Any legal action must be brought in courts located in Canada

 ### 12.3 International Users